Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line

 where, in the last chain of inequalities, we used the fact that $f(z^{k,i+1}) \le f(z^{k,i}) \le f(x^k)$, $i = 1,\ldots,n$.
 Therefore, \eqref{kA_proof} holds for all $k$ such that $\sqrt{2C/(\mu k)}$ is less than both the right-hand side of~\eqref{kA_proof_1} and the right-hand side of~\eqref{kA_proof_2}, yielding to the upper bound for $\kA$ given in the assertion. \end{proof}

-We remark that Theorem~\ref{th:active_set_complexity_1} requires the strong convexity of $f$, but it uses the convergence rate result stated in Theorem~\ref{th:rate}, holding for general convex objective functions.
-As a consequence, we expect that the upper bound provided for $\kA$ in Theorem~\ref{th:active_set_complexity_1} is loose.
-Improving the convergence rate of the algorithm under the additional assumption of strong convexity of $f$ may hence be a challenging question, since it affects the active-set complexity.
+We remark that Theorem~\ref{th:active_set_complexity_1} requires convexity and quadratic growth, but it uses the convergence rate result stated in Theorem~\ref{th:rate}, holding for general convex objective functions.
+As a consequence, we expect the upper bound provided for $\kA$ in Theorem~\ref{th:active_set_complexity_1} to be loose.
+Improving the convergence rate of the algorithm under the additional quadratic growth condition may hence be a challenging question, since it affects the active-set complexity.